 Are you looking for new ways to design better lower-cost components and fix product failure and quality problems faster?
 All while improving your productivity and adding to your engineering skills?

 Designing and manufacturing products is complicated.
-So, why would anyone not take advantage of every tool available to make things easier?
+So, why not take advantage of every tool available to make things easier?

-One tool that many people are unaware of is metals science and engineering.
-Even though millions of components are made of metal, metals science and engineering are woefully underleveraged at many companies.
+One tool many people are unaware of is metals engineering.
+Even though millions of components are made of metal, metals engineering is woefully under-leveraged at many companies.
 The result is missed opportunities to:

 Attend this webinar to learn how metals science and engineering can be leveraged to take advantage of these opportunities, while improving your productivity.

 - CLICK HERE TO REGISTER (faster than add to cart way)

 - Time: 1:00 to 1:45 p.m. central time

 Design, manufacturing, and quality engineers and managers who want to learn new ways to design and manufacture successful products.

 "A group of us took several courses (Principles of Metallurgy, Metallurgy of Steel, Corrosion of Metals) to become more knowledgeable about the science of metals to avoid problems.
 For me, the biggest impact of the training was on working with suppliers.
 I feel more confident asking questions and I now know the suppliers which know their stuff and which ones don’t.
 And it was great being able to get the training when it was convenient for me."Sam Bloodgood, VP Process Improvement, Hydraforce, Inc.